 Austria has many wine regions, that are worth a visit.
 We enjoyed wine and gourmet festivals in some of them.

 The Genussmeile in Gumpoldskirchen

-A wine festival that we really like is that Gourmet mile in Gumpoldskirchen on the edge of the Wienerwald.
+A wine festival in Austriathat we like very much is the Gourmet mile in Gumpoldskirchen on the edge of the Wienerwald.
 Gumpoldskirchen is a municipality in the middle of the Thermenregion wine region.
 The 1 offers the luxury mile that takes place every year on the first two weekends in September.
 Vienna's water pipe hiking trail from Bad Vöslau via Gumpoldskirchen to Mödling is a pleasure experience that is second to none.
 Then wine lovers can wander through the vineyards and taste wine, storm and cider along the way.
 There are numerous stalls to taste regional specialties.

 Experience the Genussmeile in Gumpoldskirchen

 The Lange Meile in Graz - a Food & Wine Event